IBGE Brasil MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use each tipo with examples.
-It does not explicitly state when not to use this tool or list alternatives, but the context is sufficient for a specialized tool.
+The description provides clear examples of when to use each tipo (frequency vs ranking) and includes filter parameters.
+However, it does not explicitly mention when not to use this tool compared to siblings, though the context makes it clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.